Efficient Online Minimization for Low-Rank Subspace Clustering: Problem Formulation and Algorithm

-Note that by this reformulation, updating the entries in $\bX$ amounts to sequentially updating the rows of $\bU$ and $\bV$.
-Also note that this technique is utilized in~\cite{feng2013online} for online RPCA.
-Unfortunately, the size of $\bU$ and $\bV$ in our problem are both proportional to $n$ and the dictionary $\bY$ is partially observed in each iteration, making the algorithm in~\cite{feng2013online} not applicable to LRR.
-Related to online implementation, another challenge is that, all the rows of $\bU$ are coupled together at this moment as $\bU$ is left multiplied by $\bY$ in the first term.
-This makes it difficult to sequentially update the rows of $\bU$.
+Note that by this reformulation, updating the entries in $\bX$ amounts to sequentially updating the columns of $\bU$ and $\bV$, as shown below:

+For instance, when we have $\{ \bu_i \}_{i=1}^t$ and $\{ \bv_j \}_{j=1}^t$ on hand, we are able to recover the components $\{ x_{ij} \}_{1\leq i, j \leq t}$ since each $x_{ij}$ equals $\bu_i\trans\bv_j$.
+It is worth mentioning that this technique is utilized in~\citet{feng2013online} for online RPCA.
+Unfortunately, the size of $\bU$ and $\bV$ in our problem are both proportional to the sample size $n$ and the dictionary $\bY$ is partially observed in each iteration, making the algorithm in~\citet{feng2013online} not applicable to LRR.
+Related to the online implementation, another challenge is that, all the columns of $\bU$ are coupled together at this moment as $\bU\trans$ is left multiplied by $\bY$ in the first term of~\eqref{eq:nuclear imme}.
+Since we do not want to load the entire dictionary $\bY$, this makes it difficult to sequentially compute the columns of $\bU$.

-For the sake of decoupling the rows of $\bU$, as part of the crux of our technique, we introduce an {auxiliary variable} $\bD = \bY\bU$, whose size is $p \times d$ ({i.e.}, independent of the sample size $n$).
-Interestingly, in this way, we are approximating the term $\bZ - \bE$ with $\bD\bV\trans$, which provides an intuition on the role of $\bD$: Namely, $\bD$ can be seen as a {\em basis dictionary} of the clean data, with $\bV$ being the coefficients.
+For the sake of decoupling the columns of $\bU$, as part of the crux of our techniques, we introduce an {auxiliary variable} $\bD = \bY\bU\trans$, whose size is $p \times d$ ({i.e.}, independent of the sample size $n$).
+Interestingly, in this way, we are approximating the term $\bZ - \bE$ with $\bD\bV$, which provides an intuition on the role of $\bD$: namely, $\bD$ can be seen as a {\em basis dictionary} of the clean data, with $\bV$ being the coefficients.\footnote{The matrix $\bY$ is referred to as atom dictionary, and $\bD$ is referred to as basis dictionary.}

-These key observations allow us to derive an equivalent reformulation of LRR~\eqref{eq:lrr}:
+These key observations allow us to derive an equivalent reformulation to LRR~\eqref{eq:lrr}:

-By penalizing the constraint in the objective, we obtain a {\em regularized} version of LRR on which our algorithm is based:
+By penalizing the constraint in the objective, we obtain a {\em regularized} version of LRR on which our new algorithm is based: